For three decades, the biggest IPOs were rare, generational events.

 - Dividends: A dividend yield near 4%, sustained for eight consecutive years, among the more reliable payouts on the Tokyo exchange.

-SoftBank Group, continues to invest heavily in AI, including a multibillion-dollar commitment to Stargate, an AI-infrastructure venture with OpenAI and Oracle, the strategy the 2018 IPO was designed to fund.
+SoftBank Group continues to invest heavily in AI, including a multibillion-dollar commitment to Stargate, an AI-infrastructure venture with OpenAI and Oracle, a strategy the 2018 IPO was designed to fund.

 The listing looked underwhelming on day one, but the logic behind it explains why it still set a record: